Stages in setting up WW2 rationing

 I was nearly 14, I knew nothing else, and it didn't seem strange to me.

-adults who complained because they remembered pre-war times.
-My friends and
+adults who complained about having to go without, because they remembered pre-war times.

 I knew nothing of luxury foods, and probably grew up healthier as a result.